gmr/couchclient/README.md

 couchclient
 ===========
 A light-weight CouchDB client for read-only requests of documents and views.
+It is not meant to be a full-featured client library or replacement for couchdb-python.
+Instead the focus is on being a read-only view of documents that would not necessarily be represented as CouchDB documents to the application requesting them.

-By default it strips couchdbisms (_id, _rev) from documents.
+By default it strips couchdbisms ("_id", "_rev") from documents.

-Views are transformed to a dictionary from the CouchDB return representation to key value pairs from the view.
+Views are transformed to a dictionary from the CouchDB return representation to key-value pairs from the view.
 For example if a view is returned from CouchDB as:

     {
         "total_rows": 2,